New Museum: New location (2007 to present)

-2020s annex
+Expansion (2008-2025)

 The museum bought the neighboring building at 231 Bowery in 2008.
-The New Museum announced plans for an annex on the site in 2016 after raising $43 million of an $80 million capital campaign; the museum later increased its capital fundraising goal to $125 million.
-The New Museum and hired OMA to design an annex at that location in 2017.
-Shohei Shigematsu of OMA publicized plans for the annex in 2019, at which point the annex was to cost $63 million.
-The annex would have seven floors (at the same heights as the 2007 building's floors), a glass facade, and 60000 ft2 of gallery space.
-There would be an elevator and stair on the annex's exterior.
-The annex was to be named for Toby Devan Lewis, who donated $20 million for its construction.
-The New York Times described the new New Museum annex as emphasizing "transparency and upward movement".
+The New Museum announced plans for an expansion on the site in 2016 after raising $43 million of an $80 million capital campaign; the museum later increased its capital fundraising goal to $125 million.
+The New Museum and hired OMA to design an expansion at that location in 2017.
+Plans for the expansion were publicized in 2019, at which point the expansion was to cost $63 million.
+The expansion would have seven floors (at the same heights as the 2007 building's floors) and 60000 ft2 of gallery space.
+It would contain a glass-and-metal facade and an atrium, and there would be an elevator and stair on the expansion exterior.
+The expansion was to be named for Toby Devan Lewis, who donated $20 million for its construction.
+The New York Times described the new New Museum expansion as emphasizing "transparency and upward movement".

-Initially, the annex was to be completed in 2022, but construction did not even start until then.
-The museum building closed in March 2024 so the annex could be completed.
+Initially, the expansion was to be completed in 2022, but construction did not even start until then.
+The museum building closed in March 2024 so the expansion could be completed.
 During the building's closure, museum staff hosted walking tours, as well as discussions with panels of artists.
-The annex topped out in November 2024, and the museum announced in February 2025 that the museum would reopen later that year.
+The expansion topped out in November 2024, and the museum announced in February 2025 that the museum would reopen later that year.
+The reopening date was then delayed to March 21, 2026.
 The expansion would allow the museum to double its exhibition space.
-Oberon Group and Julia Sherman were also hired to operate a full-service restaurant at the annex's base.
+Oberon Group and Julia Sherman were also hired to operate a full-service restaurant in the new building's ground floor.

+A press preview of the new building, designed by Shohei Shigematsu and Rem Koolhaas of OMA, with executive architect Cooper Robertson, was held on March 18, 2026.
+The opening exhibition was New Humans: Memories of the Future.
+The new New Museum building officially opened on March 21, 2026.
+The New Museum opened Oberon, a restaurant and bar, inside the Bowery expansion in July 2026.